 There are three styles of shutters: traditional shutters, plantation shutters and panel shutters.

-Traditional shutters have louvers that are 1 ¼ to 1 ¾ inches wide.
-The louvers are usually wedge shaped.
+Traditional shutters have louvers that are 1 ¼ to 1 ¾ inch wide.
+The louvers are usually wedge-shaped.
 This style of shutter is not as popular, due to the smaller louvers that let in less light.

 Plantation shutters are more popular.
 Their louvers are usually 2 ¼ to 4 ½ inches wide and are elliptical shaped.
 Unlike the traditional shutters, plantation shutters give more control over the amount of light that is allowed into the room.

 Panel shutters do not have louvers like the other two styles.
-Instead, they may have cutouts that let some light in to the room.
-To allow in the full amount of light, they must opened.
+Instead, they may have cutouts that let some light into the room.
+To allow in the full amount of light, they just opened.
 Therefore, they do not allow for much control over the amount of light.
 There are some versions that are a hybrid design with louvers on the top or bottom half of the panel.

 What Are Your Shutters Made Of?

 The four most popular materials for shutters are: solid wood, engineered wood, polywood and vinyl.

-Today’s solid wood shutters are typically made of basswood, which is a lightweight material that ensures a consistent color and a tight grain that is both resistant to moisture and accepts common household paint or stains easily.
+Today’s solid wood shutters are typically made of basswood, which is a lightweight material that ensures consistent color and a tight grain that is both resistant to moisture and accepts common household paint or stains easily.
 However, there are exotic wood options such as bamboo, mahogany, cherry, etc.

 Modern engineered wood shutters are constructed using common wood strands and fibers that have been bonded together in an innovative process.
-The result is a composite unit that is both tougher and straighter than natural wood shutters.
+A result is a composite unit that is both tougher and straighter than natural wood shutters.
 Most come prefinished with a smooth or wood-grain finish out of the box.